Nihal Jinasena

-Deshamanya Dr. Tissaweera Nihal Jinasena (born 13 July 1940) is a Sri Lankan industrialist and sportsman.
-He is currently the Chairman of Lalin Michael Jinasena & Co. and the former Chairman of Loadstar(PVT) Limited, which was the largest export company in Sri Lanka.
+Deshamanya Dr. Tissaweera Nihal Jinasena (13 July 1940 – 2 February 2015) was a Sri Lankan industrialist and sportsman.
+He was the chairman of Lalin Michael Jinasena & Co. and the former chairman of Loadstar(PVT) Limited, which was the largest export company in Sri Lanka.

 Early life and family

 Born to T. S. Jinasena and his wife Lily in Moratuwa, Sri Lanka, Nihal Jinasena was the oldest in the family with three brothers and educated at St. Thomas College, Mount Lavinia.

 He went on to study at Loughborough University in the UK, gaining a BE in Mechanical Engineering in 1962.
 There he was President of the Student Union, a rare distinction for any student and the first Sri Lankan to be elected.
 In 2000, he received an Honorary Doctorate in Technology from Loughbourg University.

 He is married to Sheryll Jinasena and has one son, Lalin Michael.
 His main residence is in Ekala, Sri Lanka.